csgo market crash

 the bomb

-The trade-up itself is harmless, just as any financial instrument is harmless.
-But it did more than cause market pre-emption about the incoming supply shock; people stopped seeing these weapon skins as viable “investment opportunities”.
+The trade-up is harmless, like how a financial instrument is harmless.
+The problem is, the new trade-up feature did more than cause market preemption about the incoming supply shock.
+People stopped seeing these weapon skins as viable “investment opportunities”.

 tulips

 This is a discussion of what makes a price “a price”.
-The “subjective value theory” says price is an expression of some visceral value.
-A “utility theory” prescribes the price as an expression of how useful a thing is.
-Both of these drive real-world markets because a stock is fundamentally priced by “customer utility” of the service + expectations of increasing customer utility, therefore price or cheaper costs1.
+The “subjective value theory” says price is an expression of private value.
+“Utility theory” says the price is an expression of how useful a thing is.
+Both of these theories of value drive real-world markets.
+A stock is priced by “customer utility” of the service + expectations of increasing customer utility1.

 So how can economists explain speculative bubbles?